 11. Using Bad Words

 Using bad words is a habit that kids typically pick up after attending school.
 You might be wondering where they’re learning all these words.
-Once they start meeting different kids and people, it’s natural that they pick up such habits.
+Once they start meeting different kids and people, it’s natural that they absorb these wrong inclinations.

 How to prevent your child from using bad words?